Influence Strength Estimation in Hyperbolic Space for Social Influence Maximization: Related work

 \subsection{Influence Maximization}

-The IM problem has been studied for decades~\cite{zareie2023influence_survey, lihui2023_influence_survey, TKDE18_li2018influence_survey}.
-Traditional IM methods can be broadly divided into three categories: simulation-based~\cite{kempe2003im, leskovec2007CELF, wang2010-simu}, heuristic~\cite{chen2009DegreeDiscountIC, chen2010MIA, chen2010LDAG, goyal2011simpath}, and sampling-based~\cite{tang2015IMM, wang2016BKRIS, NIPS2024_Rui, WWW2024-Chen}.
+The IM problem has been studied for decades~\cite{lihui2023_influence_survey, TKDE18_li2018influence_survey}.
+Traditional IM methods can be broadly divided into three categories: simulation-based~\cite{kempe2003im, leskovec2007CELF, wang2010-simu}, heuristic~\cite{chen2009DegreeDiscountIC, chen2010MIA, chen2010LDAG, goyal2011simpath, IPM_xie_2023_efficient}, and sampling-based~\cite{tang2015IMM, wang2016BKRIS, NIPS2024_Rui, WWW2024-Chen}.
 Sampling-based methods, such as IMM~\cite{tang2015IMM}, achieve solutions close to theoretical guarantees while maintaining computational efficiency.
-However, most rely on fixed diffusion models, assuming the model is fully known and using it to select seed nodes.
-This limits their generalization ability, making them difficult to apply to real-world IM problems.
+However, they rely on fixed diffusion models to obtain approximation guarantees through repeated simulation of the propagation process.
+This limits their generalization, making them hard to apply to real-world scenarios.